-The very last one on my list is Boyle’s law application in Scuba diving.
-Well, every human being has a wish that he/she will at least once do a Scuba Diving.
+Every human being has a wish that he/she will at least once do Scuba Diving.
 But, in order to complete their wish, he/she has to take precautions according to Boyle’s Law.

 If they don’t, they could suffer a life-threatening disease known as Decompression Sickness or commonly known as Bends.

-As a diver dives into the water, the more he/she gains the depth, the more pressure increases with a decrease in the volume resulting in the absorption of nitrogen gas into the diver’s blood.
+As a diver dives into the water, the more he/she gains depth, the more pressure increases with a decrease in the volume resulting in the absorption of nitrogen gas into the diver’s blood.

 On the contrary, when the diver begins to ascend to the top, the pressure will reduce with an increase in the volume of nitrogen gas.

-The main problem during deep water diving is that at what rate the diver is ascending towards the top.
-I mean, if the diver is ascending slowly, then nitrogen gas molecules will expand slowly back to its normal state without causing any problem.
+The main problem during deep water diving is at what rate the diver is ascending towards the top.
+I mean, if the diver is ascending slowly, then nitrogen gas molecules will expand slowly back to their normal state without causing any problem.